sihab07/Manual_testing_Rokomari.com/README.md

 Before starting the manual testing process, ensure that the following prerequisites are met:

-    [List any prerequisites, such as environment setup, dependencies, or configurations.]
+    "The scope of testing includes the website's homepage, product listings, search functionality, user account management, checkout process, and payment processing functionality."
 # Test Environment

 The manual testing will be conducted in the following environment:

-    Operating System: [Specify OS]
+    Operating System: [Windows , Mac , iOS]
-    Browsers: [List supported browsers]
-    Devices: [Specify any specific devices, if applicable]

-Test Scenarios
-1. [Feature Name]
-Test Case 1: [Brief description of the test case]

-    Steps to Reproduce:
-        [Step 1]
-        [Step 2]
-        ...

-    Expected Result:
-        [Describe the expected outcome]

-    Actual Result:
-        [Record the actual outcome]

-Test Case 2: [Brief description of the test case]

-    Steps to Reproduce:
-        [Step 1]
-        [Step 2]
-        ...

-    Expected Result:
-        [Describe the expected outcome]

-    Actual Result:
-        [Record the actual outcome]
+    Browsers: [Chrome, Firefox, Safari, and Edge]
+    Devices: [Desktop and mobile devices]

-2. [Next Feature Name]
+# Feature

-...
-Test Execution

-    Execute each test case in the specified environment.
-    Record the actual results.
-    If any discrepancies are found, log them in the issue tracker with detailed steps to reproduce.

-Issues and Reporting

-If any issues are identified during manual testing, report them in the project's issue tracker following the provided template.
-Include screenshots, steps to reproduce, and any relevant information to facilitate debugging and resolution.
-Conclusion
+1. User Management

-Manual testing is an integral part of ensuring the quality and reliability of [Project Name].
+Manual testing is an integral part of ensuring the quality and reliability of rokomari.com .
 Regularly update this document as new features are introduced or modified, and repeat the manual testing process accordingly.